welldigital/jobs/senior-user-researcher.md

 define research questions
 - communicate research findings and act on them
 - promote, train and coach to put user research at the heart of our design process
+- help teams empathise and make decisions by presenting the whole picture

 ## You should apply if